This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 - Don't panic: vitamin C is not photosensitizing.
 On the contrary, it reduces the skin's sensitivity to UV rays!

-- Try to incorporate a quality, naturally derived, properly dosed vitamin C into your skincare routine.
+- Try to incorporate a high-quality, natural vitamin C in the right dosage into your skincare routine.

-- Pay attention to your diet to avoid deficiencies: choose foods - fruits and vegetables - that are naturally rich in vitamin C, even if they have little visible effect on the skin.
-Your health is also important!
+- Pay attention to your diet to avoid deficiencies: choose foods - fruits and vegetables - that are naturally rich in vitamin C, even if these have little visible effect on the skin.
+Your health is important too!

-- Supplementation: in case of deficiency or at the change of season, take a vitamin C cure as a preventive measure, to help your body regain an adapted and complete nutrition.
+- Supplementation: in the event of deficiency or at the change of season, take a preventive vitamin C cure to help your body regain its proper, complete nutrition.

 Precautions and contraindications

-Indeed, the vitamin C present in the latter is now microencapsulated, which allows to obtain a less acidic pH, closer to that of the skin and therefore less irritating than before.
+In fact, the vitamin C present in these products is now microencapsulated, resulting in a less acidic pH, closer to that of the skin and therefore less irritating than before.

-As a precaution, it is advisable to use vitamin C creams rather than serums because they are less concentrated and therefore potentially less irritating.
+As a precaution, we recommend using vitamin C creams rather than serums, as the latter are less concentrated and therefore potentially less irritating.

-On the other hand, it is not recommended to combine a vitamin C treatment with another potentially irritating active ingredient such as retinol or a fruit acid.
+On the other hand, it is not advisable to combine a vitamin C skin care product with another potentially irritating active ingredient, such as retinol or a fruit acid.

-Finally, it is best to apply the vitamin C treatment only in the morning OR in the evening.
+Finally, it's best to apply vitamin C only in the morning OR evening.

-Although most vitamin C products are suitable for all skin types, the most sensitive skins may experience some side effects.
-Indeed, when the concentration of vitamin C is too high, for example, sensitive skin may experience itching, skin irritation, tingling or even burning.
-If this is your case, don't wait any longer and adapt your skincare routine to avoid the risk of complications!
+Although most vitamin C products are suitable for all skin types, even the most sensitive skin may experience certain side effects.
+When the vitamin C concentration is too high, for example, sensitive skin may experience itching, skin irritation, tingling or even burning.
+If this is your case, to be on the safe side, don't wait any longer and adapt your skincare routine to avoid the risk of complications!

-Remember to keep your vitamin C-based care products away from light and to close them properly after use.
+Remember to store your vitamin C-based skin care products in a dark place, and close them tightly after use.

-Yodi recommends its 100% vitamin and antioxidant routine and especially without preservatives!
-Combine the Vitamin C & Hibiscus Flower Face Wash Powder with the Muesli & Pure Vanilla Precious Oil and/or the Retinol-Like Anti-Wrinkle Oil Super Serum.
+Yodi recommends its 100% vitamin-rich, antioxidant, preservative-free routine!
+Combine Vitamin C & Hibiscus Flower Face Wash Powder with Muesli & Pure Vanilla Precious Oil and/or the super-serum anti-wrinkle oil Retinol-Like Végétal.

-Our facial cleanser is enriched with ascorbyl glucoside, a stabilized natural derivative of vitamin C that brings visible results: a brightened complexion and reduced spots.
+Our facial cleanser is enriched with ascorbyl glucoside, a stabilized natural vitamin C derivative that delivers visible results: a brighter complexion and reduced spots.

-This vitamin C derivative has a stability that resists discoloration and degradation, while retaining the full biological activity that provides lightening, anti UV and anti-aging properties.
-Our cleanser contains 2% vitamin C, the optimal concentration to lighten the skin and play a role in the prevention and reduction of hyperpigmentation spots (age spots, acne, pregnancy, etc.).
+This vitamin C derivative has a stability that resists discoloration and degradation, while retaining the full biological activity that provides brightening, anti-UV and anti-aging properties.
+Our cleanser contains 2% vitamin C, the optimum concentration for brightening the skin and helping to prevent and reduce hyperpigmentation spots (age spots, acne spots, pregnancy spots, etc.).

-In fact, a clinical study conducted on 60 women volunteers showed that a product formulated with 2% ascorbyl glucoside increased the luminosity of their skin significantly after 2 months of use.
+In fact, a clinical study carried out on 60 female volunteers showed that a product formulated with 2% ascorbyl glucoside significantly increased the luminosity of their skin after 2 months of use.

 And that's not all!
-You can also use our Muesli & Pure Vanilla Precious Oil, composed of a blend of nourishing oils and pure vanilla, enriched with Vitamin E that helps fight against free radicals responsible for skin aging.
+You can also use our Muesli & Pure Vanilla Precious Oil, made from a blend of nourishing oils and pure vanilla, enriched with Vitamin E to combat the free radicals responsible for skin aging.

-Our Retinol-Like Vegetable oil serum concentrated in Bakuchiol, prebiotic and vitamin E is also perfectly adapted.
-Results: the skin is regenerated and the signs of aging are reduced.
+Our Retinol-Like Végétal oil serum , concentrated in Bakuchiol, prebiotics and vitamin E, is also perfectly suited.
+Results: skin is regenerated and signs of aging are reduced.

 ← Old article New article →